MMTSA: Multimodal Temporal Segment Attention Network for Efficient Human Activity Recognition: Method

-\subsection{Segment-based multimodal sparse sampling}
+The square area along the diagonal of the grayscale image contains the time correlation information of the sampled signal within a period.
+For example, \textbf{Area A} is a pixel matrix of sampled data during the $T_2$ time period, corresponding to the subject's eating food activity. \textbf{Area A} and other areas of the grayscale image have apparent boundaries, and the texture in this area is also significantly different from other areas.
+This indicates that the GAF-based IMU signal imaging process extracts specific features of different activities, essential for recognizing motion patterns during various activities.

+Observing the grayscale area corresponding to the subject washing dishes, we find that \textbf{Area B} corresponds to a local pattern of the IMU signal in this activity.
+This pattern is evenly distributed in the grayscale area of the dishwashing time range, which shows that the IMU sensor data of dishwashing behavior has evident periodicity.
+Thus, the IMU signal imaging method based on GAF can effectively extract this periodicity and local motion patterns.

+The asymmetrical area outside the diagonal line in the grayscale image indicates the correlation between the IMU data collected in different periods.
+Suppose the pixels' value in this type of area is large.
+In that case, it means that during the two periods corresponding to the area, the similarity of IMU signals is high, and the activities of people during these two periods are more similar. \textbf{Area C} and \textbf{D} contain IMU signal's similarity information between ${T_1}$ and $T_5$, $T_3$ and $T_5$ time periods, respectively.
+We find that the pixel values in these two areas are relatively large, which means the subject's behavior is similar in these periods.
+This is consistent with the real situation, as the subjects walked during all three periods.
+This further illustrates the effectiveness of the GAF-based imaging method in extracting temporal correlations of IMU sensor data at different scales.

+In conclusion, GAF-based imaging operation visually represents the IMU data's intensity and texture information while preserving its timestamp information and multi-scale temporal correlations.
+This can be useful for analyzing the waveform in the IMU data and identifying the underlying physical processes being measured.
+The generated grayscale images can reveal the start or end point of activity, waveform features, periodicity, and temporal correlation of the samples.
+These specific pieces of information are suitable as input for 2D convolutional neural networks for feature extraction and signal modeling.

+\subsection{Segment-based Multimodal Sparse Sampling}

-The two mainstream methods of traditional human activity recognition based on video understanding are 3D-CNN and two-stream CNN networks, but the limitations of these two schemes are that they only can capture short-range temporal dependencies in the video.
-In order to capture long-distance temporal dependencies, these methods usually require densely sampled video clips.
+The two mainstream methods of traditional human activity recognition based on video understanding are 3D-CNN and two-stream CNN networks.
+Still, the limitations of these two schemes are that they only can capture short-range temporal dependencies in the video.
+These methods usually require densely sampled video clips to capture long-distance temporal dependencies.
 A video clip is $m$ consecutive frames sampled by a sliding window of size $m$ in a period, and the whole video is divided into several clips.
 However, the content changes relatively slowly between two adjacent frames in a clip, which means the sampled consecutive frames are highly redundant.